Court scolds New York county for 'total obstructionism' on housing

 In Friday's order, a three-judge appeals court panel agreed that the failure to build the 28 units reflected Westchester's "inconsistent, slow, and half-hearted" support for the project, and refusal to use the required "all available means as appropriate" to counteract local opposition.

-It also said HUD had "good reason" to reject Westchester's analysis of fair housing barriers, including its lack of adequate strategies to address "problematic" zoning practices.
+It also said HUD had "good reason" to reject Westchester's analysis of fair housing impediments, including its lack of adequate strategies to address "problematic" zoning practices.

 But the court saved its strongest criticism for the end, after noting that its order covered Westchester's sixth and seventh appeals over its compliance with the decree.